 Press the "A/C" button for dehumidified heating or cooling.
 This setting clears the front view more quickly.

-If you turn the air flow selector to the another position, the air intake mode returns to FRESH mode automatically. • On humid days, do not blow cold air on the windshield-the difference between the outside and inside temperatures could make the fogging worse.
+On humid days, do not blow cold air on the windshield-the difference between the outside and inside temperatures could make the fogging worse.
+The outside of the windshield For best results, set controls to: